farwaali08/school-district-analysis/README.md

      > ![alt_text](https://github.com/farwaali08/school-district-analysis/blob/c636ddfc9588e2e6b0b40622b2062fa76994352e/nan_no_impact.png)

-* Additionally,
+Additionally,

  > While the results do not indicate that an appreciable difference was observed in the **School Size** and **School Spending** categories, it would be expected that a difference would be observed in the overall passing rates.
 Logically, the removal of inflated scores would negatively impact each metric.
-As THS is classified as a "Medium Sized" school, the impact would be observed in that category.
+As THS is classified as a "Medium Sized" school, the impact would be observed in that category for School Size, and the "$630-644" category for School Spending.

  > For each metric tested, the changes were primarily observed in the passing rates, and not so much the averages.

  > With respect to **School Type**, it would be expected that the passing rates for Charter schools would be negatively impacted by removing these scores.